Ruma543/a-3-car-rental-reservation-system/Readme.md

 ### For locally run:

-## clone the project
+### clone the project

-## Run the command: npm init/npm init -y
+### Run the command: npm init/npm init -y

-## Run the command for dist folder: npm run build or simply run tsc ## To run the
+### Run the command for dist folder: npm run build or simply run tsc ## To run the

-## Project Feature:
+### Project Feature:

-## Authentication & Authorization:
+### Authentication & Authorization:

-    Sign Up: Users and admins can register by providing details such as name, email, role, password, phone, and address.
+#### Sign Up: Users and admins can register by providing details such as name, email, role, password, phone, and address.

-    Sign In: Users and admins can log in using their email and password to receive a JWT token for authenticated actions.
+#### Sign In: Users and admins can log in using their email and password to receive a JWT token for authenticated actions.

-## Admin Actions:
+### Admin Actions:

-## Car Management:
+#### Car Management:

-# Create Car: Admins can add new cars with details like name,

-description, color, features, and price per hour.
+#### Create Car: Admins can add new cars with details like name,description, color, features, and price per hour.

-# Update Car: Admins can update

-car information, including performing soft deletes to mark cars as unavailable without removing them from the database.
+#### Update Car: Admins can update car information, including performing soft deletes to mark cars as unavailable without removing them from the database.

-# Delete Car: Admins can perform soft

-deletes to mark cars as unavailable.
+#### Delete Car: Admins can perform soft deletes to mark cars as unavailable.

-## Booking Oversight:
+### Booking Oversight:

-# View All Bookings: Admins can view all bookings to monitor rental activity. o
+#### View All Bookings: Admins can view all bookings to monitor rental activity. o

-# Return Car: Admins can finalize rentals by setting the end time and calculating

-the total cost based on duration and price per hour.
+#### Return Car: Admins can finalize rentals by setting the end time and calculating the total cost based on duration and price per hour.

-## User Actions:
+### User Actions:

-# Book a Car: Users can book available cars by specifying the car ID, date, and
+#### Book a Car: Users can book available cars by specifying the car ID, date, and

 start time.

-# View Booking History: Users can access their past and current
+#### View Booking History: Users can access their past and current booking history.

-booking history.

 ## project : npm run start:dev run the project locally in browser simply:http://localhost:5000